Garrisec/garrisec.github.io/_posts/2025-04-25-personal-budget-project.md

 - Create an API using Node.js and Express
 - Be able to create, read, update and delete data
 - Use Git version control to keep track of work
-- Use the command line to navigate your files and folders
 - Use Postman to test API endpoints